- 1. Buying an email list

 This point is especially important when you’re creating your subject line.
 You could Google the list of spam words and work your way forward from there.

-4. Writing weak headlines
+4. Writing weak subject lines

 Did you know?
 69% of emails are based as spam purely on the subject line content.
-Your headline is vital, so make sure you give it the importance it deserves.
+Your subject line is vital, so make sure you give it the importance it deserves.
 Apart from the sender’s name, it is the only thing that influences a recipient when they have to decide whether to open an email or not.

 How to write better headlines: Apart from not using trigger words, you can incorporate other good practices which include: